12OI3/12oi3.github.io/_project/2025-10-BEAT-Shojo.md

 ---

-A Smash-like fighting game featuring players shouting at microphone to launch attacks.
+A Smash-like fighting game where players shout into a microphone to launch attacks.

 {% include gallery %}

 ## Feature

 * Created during Carnegie Mellon University Entertainment Technology Center’s signature course, Building Virtual Worlds.
-* Giving task of making a game for the festival, we try to design a game that can attract guests with loudness, make them want to try and replay.
+* Given the task of creating a game for a festival setting, we designed an fighting game that attracts guests through loud and make them want to try and replay.
-* Developed using Unity, we made a detailed fighting game system plus a well crafted hit-stop feeling.
+* Developed using Unity, featuring a detailed fighting game system plus impactful combat feedback.
-* At the end, we implmented three unique characters, special rule and cool UI.
+* Implemented three unique playable characters, special match rules, and a stylish UI.

 <b></b>
 <iframe width="1280" height="720" src="https://www.youtube-nocookie.com/embed/iG5ZljUus-E?controls=0" frameborder="0" allowfullscreen></iframe>